 Josh Sabo

 The purpose of Children’s House shall be to provide the city of Springfield and the surrounding community with a child care program that seeks to enhance the child’s feeling of worth, competence and responsibility through a wholesome, loving, learning Christian atmosphere.
 Our daily regimen is structured care promoting child contentment, development, and skill.
 We maintain flexibility to accommodate the needs of parents and employees.
-Children’s House offers full day, half day, drop-in day care services, and a summer school-age program.
+Children’s House offers full time and drop-in day care services, and a summer school-age program. [/togglecontent]

 but immunizations must be kept up to date.